|

 either increase in inductance or increase in capacitance reduces the resonant

 frequency.
-This has led physically ignorant mathematical mugwumps to think,
+This has led physically ignorant mathematical mugwumps

-well as by reducing the inductance.
-They think that it is an accident that lo
+capacitance just as well as by reducing the inductance.
+They think that it is

-value capacitors have the highest self resonant frequency.
-They think it is
+an accident that lo value capacitors have the highest self resonant

-because of the difference in inductance, which it is not.
-However,
+frequency.
+They think it is because of the difference in inductance, which it

 all this is nonsense when decoupling digital logic.
 What matters with digital